kwhitley/itty-router/README.md

 router.puppy('/', request => {}) // Valid but not strongly typed
 ```

-You can also extend `IHTTPMethods` your own custom methods so they will be strongly typed.
+You can also extend `IHTTPMethods` with your own custom methods so they will be strongly typed.

 ```ts
 import { Router, Route, IHTTPMethods } from 'itty-router'